-- A simplified carbon calculator for small projects. - Default assumptions made for some sections of the requirements (e.g. baseline and leakage). - A less intensive 'Small Project Monitoring Protocol' from Year 15.
+- A simplified carbon calculator for small projects. - Default assumptions made for some sections of the requirements (e.g. baseline and leakage). - If the small project calculator is used, then a less intensive 'Small Project Monitoring Protocol' from Year 15.

 The WCC standard and guidance make clear where requirements differ for projects using the 'Small Project Process'.